When you open a project, ArcGIS Pro validates your item connections. If a connection is invalid, it appears with a red exclamation point .

-If an item in a folder connection becomes invalid, refresh the folder connection that the invalid item belongs to.
+If an item in a folder connection becomes invalid, refresh the folder connection to which the invalid item belongs.
 Refreshing the connection has one of the following effects:

 - If the item has been renamed or moved to another location within the item connection folder, the refreshed connection displays the item with its new name or in its new location.
 The item is now valid.